 A new Prosecco category – launched in November 2020 – is rosé Prosecco.
 Blending Pinot Noir with Glera, it gives pink Prosecco with subtle red fruit characteristics, perfect for summer sipping as well as pairing with food in the winter.

-Majestic’s Jack Merrylees, head of communications & PR, says, ‘The most pleasant surprise has been Prosecco Rosé, which now comprises over 20% of [Prosecco] sales and is growing.’
+Majestic’s Jack Merrylees, head of communications & PR, said: ‘The most pleasant surprise has been Prosecco rosé, which now comprises over 20% of [Prosecco] sales and is growing.’

 But don’t expect to see rosé Prosecco at the DOCG level just yet – this is a new development at DOC level only.